deckd/web_app/README.md

 # Deckd App

 - A tool for quickly posting info for a group, such as at an event, when you need to share info about wifi, hashtags, etc.
-- Content is persisted locally only.
+- Content is persisted locally only (ie nothing is saved to a database on a server), meaning no security or privacy concerns.
 - Clear content with a (reset) "trash" button.
 - Try it out at [deckd.co](http://deckd.co).